Hao-Jhe/HR_SCDM/README.md

 Simplified Chemistry-Dynamical Model

-We extend the usage of the GFDL's idealized general circulation model by  a linear ozone scheme

-Our experiments are similar to the Held and Suarez (1994) benchmark.
-We start our experiments using an analytically determined equilibrium temperature (Teq) and Newtonian relaxation time scale (Tau) profile after Jucker et al. (2014).
-We then gradually optimize Teq by introducing zonal asymmetries into it using the iterative procedure following Chang (2006).
-The Teq we provide here corresponds to iteration 31 of DRAG experiment D3 with the surface drag being 0.9 1/day.
-The file contains 12 monthly Teq fields, each varying in the three spatial dimensions.
-We also employ an actual orography with land and ocean.
-Given these modifications, the GCM produces temperatures and diabatic heating that are very similar to that of the reanalysis.
-A detailed description of the improved model and the outcomes of the various drag experiments are described in Wu and Reichler (2018a, 2018b).
+We extend the GFDL's idealized general circulation model (GCM) by incporating a linear ozone scheme and a parameterization method for the shortwave ozone heating in the model.
+We call the new model as simplified chemistry-dynamical model (SCDM), which allows more efficient simulations of ozone-circulation interaction with a lower computational cost.
+Our model is based on an improving version of the idealized GCM proposed by Wu and Reichler (2018), who optimized the Newtonian relaxation term by introducing a zonally asymmetric equilibrium temperature (Teq) profile.
+We use their D7 model setup with surface drag being 1.35 1/day and with the Newtonian relaxation time scale (Tau) as in Jucker et al. (2014).
+Since the shortwave ozone effet is internally described by the SCDM, we update the Teq from Wu and Reichler (2018) to avoid accounting additional shortwave ozone heating in the model.
+Therefore, the overall diabatic heating of the SCMD becomes the sum of the Newtonian relaxztion term and the shortwave ozone heating.
+A detailed description for the Teq correction procedure and an initial evaluation of the SCDM ozone simulation are described in Hong and Reichler (2021).

 This code is based on JFV-strat (https://github.com/mjucker/JFV-strat).
 The following program and modules were modified:
 • atmos_model